hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 ***

-## Count normalization of Mov10 dataset
+## Count normalization of Mov10 dataset using DESeq2

 Now that we know the theory of count normalization, we will normalize the counts for the Mov10 dataset using DESeq2.
 This requires a few steps: